 Day Trip to Kohler-Andrae State Park in Sheboygan

 Kohler-Andrae State Park is one of the last remaining state natural areas along the Lake Michigan shoreline connecting Terry Andrae State Park and Michael Kohler State Parks.
 This Wisconsin State Park is one of our favorites and is less than 2 hours from Appleton.
 With 988 acres and over 2 miles of sandy beaches and sand dunes along the shore, there is so much to explore in this state park system gem.
+In fact, it’s #1 in our Ten Must-Do Wisconsin State Park Adventures for your Family’s 2022 Bucket List!
 We enjoy this beach in the summer because there is typically room to spread out.
 We do recommend getting there early on the weekends.
 The clear blue water is refreshingly cool and barely reaches 70 degrees late summer.
 Bring sand toys and brave the chilly water or just stick in your toes!

 The park also includes opportunities for recreational activities, camping, wetlands, a fishing pond (stocked with trout and panfish), white pine forest, picnic areas, hiking but our favorite… cordwalk trails through the sand dunes.

 Keep your eye out for lots of wildlife and birds!
 We like bringing binoculars too.
 White-tailed deer, squirrels, chipmunks and red foxes can be spotted as well as geese, ducks, sandhill cranes and herons.
 Download a bird guide to test for and extra challenge!

 Did you know there are multiple Lake Michigan Shipwrecks to discover and explore?
 Challenge, a two-mast schooner, was stranded on its way to Sheboygan.
 You can see the keel on display near the nature center.
 Learn more about this and other shipwrecks here!